dtomc/MissingData/README.md

 ### Missing Data Technique:  Multiple Imputation

-Approach for handling missing data:  Similar to the regression imputation, I build a regression model but now I'll also include an error term.
-In addition, I'll creatie multiple datasets.  and then calculating…
+Approach for handling missing data:  Similar to the regression imputation, I build a regression model but now I'll also include an error term (distributed normal with mean 0 and variance based on MSE of the observed data).
+In addition, I'll creatie five datasets.
+Because I've included an error term, the imputed values will be different for each datatset.
+Next, I'll compute the sample mean for each imputed dataset.
+Finally, I'll calculuate a single estimate for sample mean by averaging the five sample means.

 <p align = "center"> <img src="img/MRIData.jpg" width = 500> </p>

+Unlike regression imputation, there is variation in the imputed values.

 <p align = "center"> <img src="img/MRIGraphs1.jpg" width = 500> </p>

+Remeber that the imputation happens five times.

 <p align = "center"> <img src="img/MRIGraphs2.jpg" width = 500> </p>

+This method illustrates how multiple imputation gives unbiased esimates for both MCAR and MAR.

 <p align = "center"> <img src="img/MRIDistributions.jpg" width = 500> </p>

 ### Missing Data Technique:  Maximum Likelihood

-Approach for handling missing data:
+Approach for handling missing data: Unlike the previous techniques described, this approach does not aim to make a complete dataset for the analysis.
+Instead, this model based approach...